 Technical implementation roadmap

-Current system assessment: Identify pain points, audit existing cameras, and evaluate MES data streams
+Current system assessment: Pinpoint pain points, audit existing cameras, and evaluate MES data streams

-Pilot deployment: Start with high-impact production lines where improvements deliver immediate value
+Pilot deployment: Start with high-impact production lines where improvements deliver rapid value

 Validation phase: Deploy AI agents to confirm detection accuracy and refine parameters